ndh4b/MinesweeperVR/README.md

 The next step is to go ahead and get the epic games launcher.
 [Epic Download](https://store.epicgames.com/en-US/download).

 Now, from *inside* of the Epic Games launcher, find the  Unreal Engine tab and then you can find the install option from that screen.

+===

+After everything is installed you can begin your project and begin creating.
+The material contained within this git repository will ***not*** be enough to completely replicate our project.

+Rather, you will find some object files that we have created and some sample packs that we downloaded for *free*.

+It should be noted there will be plenty of editing and logic that will be required of you to ensure that elements within *your own project* can interact with each other seamlessly.